valory-xyz/open-autonomy/docs/guides/service_configuration_file.md

 ## Export to environment variables

-The framework exports each overridden attribute in the service configuration file to a system environment variable.
+When building the deployments, the overrides from the service components are exported as system environment variables inside the docker containers and picked up at runtime by the agents.
 The exported environment variables are labelled with their upper case JSON path:

 ```
 <COMPONENT_TYPE>_<UPPERCASE_ATTRIBUTE_PATH>=<value>
 ```

-Note that when deploying an agent service, environment variables are defined within each agent container.
+Note that when deploying an agent service, environment variables are defined separately within each agent container.
 Therefore, even if you use the multiple override feature to define a different value per agent, their respective environment variable within the container will have the same name.

 ???+ example